Kieran-Lynn/tap-mixpanel/README.md

     You can provide JSON file that contains a start date to pull data from.
 This will override the required `start-date` in the config file.
 The state is output after the program is run to stdout with a new state file where the old `end-date` becomes the new state's `start-date`.
 See the Singer documentation for more information on states.

-    **Keep in mind that if you use this feature you'll need to update the end-date in the config or else you'll end up pulling data from only one day.**

     ```json
     {"start-date": "2017-01-17T20:00:00Z"}
     ```